 What are your fees?

-Weekly, Every Other Week, or Monthly Sessions: $200 for 60 minutes
+Weekly, Every Other Week, or Monthly Sessions: $210 for 60 minutes

-Monthly or Scheduled As-Needed Sessions: $290 for 90 minutes
+Monthly or Occasional “As-Needed” Sessions: $315 for 90 minutes

 I’d like to explore further.
 What’s the next step?

 My individual client time is sacred to me.
-I purposefully keep my counseling practice small (about 10 sessions a week) with ample breaks, so I can show up truly replenished for each person I meet.
+I purposefully keep my counseling practice small (no more than 10 sessions a week) with ample breaks, so I can show up truly replenished for each person I meet.
 I also take great care to make sure we are a good fit before we begin, and if I am not the best therapist for you, I will refer you to one of my many wonderful colleagues.
 If you think we might resonate well, you are invited to schedule a free inquiry call.

 TESTIMONIALS